Pro-YY/pro-yy.github.io/source/_posts/2018-11-09-worker-pool-with-eventfd.markdown

     }
 }
 ```
 In producer routine, after creating `eventfd`, we register the event with epoll object by `epoll_ctl()`.
-Note that the event is set for write (EPOLLIN) and Edge-Triggerd (EPOLLET).
+Note that the event is set for write (EPOLLIN) and Edge-Triggered (EPOLLET).
 For notification, what we need to do is just write `0x1` (any value you want) to eventfd.

 In short: create -> register -> write.

 *Source code repository*: [eventfd_examples](https://github.com/Pro-YY/eventfd_examples/)

 ## Output & Analysis
 The expected output is clear as:

 ![](/images/worker-pool-with-eventfd/eventfd_worker_execution.gif)

-You can adjust threads num to inspect the detail, and there's a plethora of fun with it.
+You can adjust threads number to inspect the detail, and there's a plethora of fun with it.

 But now, let's try something hard.
 We'll `smoke test` our worker by generate a heavy instant load, instead of the former regular one.
 And we tweak the producer/consumer thread to 1, and watching the performance.